There are presently no open calls for submissions.

 Please review our guidelines.
 It’ll make us super happy (and way more likely to publish your brilliant writing).

 - You can submit work in one category per submission period.
 Please include your name, pronouns, and any relevant content warnings on the first page of your submission.

 - We prioritize #OwnVoices submissions, so if your work centers the knowledge or experience of a marginalized group, please also include an identity statement on the first page so we know your relationship to that group.

 - Generally, we only accept unpublished work.
 However, if you pulled your work because of harassment or bigotry, we’d like to consider it.
 Please explain your work’s publication history (to the extent that you’re comfortable) on the first page of your submission.

 - We’ve pledged with VIDA’s #saferLIT campaign.
 This means we don’t tolerate or accept anti-Semitism, racism, sexism, misogyny, transphobia, homophobia, fatphobia, Islamophobia, xenophobia, or stories that in any way perpetuate negative stereotypes.

 - We’re happy to accept simultaneous submissions, but if your work is published elsewhere, please let us know and withdraw your work in Submittable.

-- Longleaf Review takes one-time non-exclusive electronic rights and archival rights to your work.
-At this time we do not mail out contracts.
-Currently, by submitting to us you are agreeing to the above terms.
+- We take one-time nonexclusive electronic rights and archival rights to your work.
+At this time we don’t provide contracts.
+By submitting to us, you’re agreeing to the above terms.